singerng/noahsinger.org/faves/index.md

 ## Music

-I listen to a lot of music, including indie rock, electronica, new wave, and hip hop; some of my favorite artists are:
+I listen to a lot of music, including indie rock, electronica, new wave, reguetón, and hip hop; some of my favorite artists are:

 * Bad Bunny
 * The Strokes